 |Bruno Zumbo||University of British Columbia, Canada|

 All manuscripts are anonymously peer-reviewed by national/international scholars appropriate for the topic and content.
-The review process is double-blinded and normally takes 2-3 months.
+The review process is double-anonymized and normally takes 2-3 months.

 All manuscripts should be submitted electronically to the journal website.
 The manuscript submission site is located at http://mc.manuscriptcentral.com/epm.
 Manuscripts should follow the general guidelines of the Publication Manual of the American Psychological Association (6th edition).
 Manuscripts must be double-spaced, including the title page, abstract, text, quotes, acknowledgements, references, footnotes, appendices, tables, and figure captions.
 When appropriate use subheadings to organize lengthy presentations.
 Explain abbreviations.
 Tables and figures should not be embedded in the text, but should be included as separate pages.